 School-Based Prevention, Intervention, and Resource Initiative

 In 2002, the Missouri Department of Mental Health's (DMH) Division of Behavioral Health (DBH) launched the School-based Prevention Intervention and Resources Initiative (SPIRIT).
 This project proposes to delay the onset and decrease the use of substances, improve overall school performance, and reduce incidents of violence.
-To achieve these goals, prevention agencies are paired with participating school districts to provide technical assistance in implementing evidence-based substance abuse prevention programming and referral and assessment services as needed.
-SPIRIT currently operates in four sites serving six school districts across the state, including Carthage R-IX, Knox Co.
+To achieve these goals, prevention agencies are paired with participating school districts to provide technical assistance in implementing evidence-based substance use prevention programming and referral and assessment services as needed.
+SPIRIT currently operates in four sites serving five school districts across the state, including Carthage R-IX, Knox Co.
 R-1, New Madrid Co.
-R-1, Ritenour, Charleston R-1, and Scotland Co.
+R-1, Ritenour, and Scotland Co.
 R-1.
 The project offers a variety of evidence-based prevention programs selected by the districts.